ximon18/donkey-mule-horse/src/README.md

 This is just a learning playground for myself, it is not intended to be used in deployed applications.

-The repository is named after the https://github.com/NLnetLabs/try-tries-and-trees/ repository.
+The repository is named after the https://blog.nlnetlabs.nl/donkeys-mules-horses/ article.